OpenNebula/docs/source/management_and_operations/multivm_service_management/onegate_usage.rst

         }
       }

-* ``GET ${ONEGATE_ENDPOINT}/vnet``: To request information about a Virtual Network.
+* ``GET ${ONEGATE_ENDPOINT}/vnet``: to request information about a Virtual Network.
 The information is returned in JSON format and is ready for public cloud usage.

-  .. prompt:: text $ auto
+.. prompt:: bash $ auto

       $ curl -X "GET" "${ONEGATE_ENDPOINT}/vnet/<VNET_ID>" \
           --header "X-ONEGATE-TOKEN: `cat token.txt`" \